ouentai/vue-ouen-google-map/README.md

   <script>
   import {
     GmapMap            as GRoot    ,
+    GmapCircle         as GCircle  ,
     GmapMarker         as GMarker  ,
+    GmapInfoWindow     as GIWindow ,
     GmapLocationPicker as GLPicker ,
   } from 'vue-ouen-google-map'

   export default {
     components: {
       GRoot    ,
+      GCircle  ,
       GMarker  ,
+      GIWindow ,
       GLPicker ,
     },
   };